 - 1. Documentation of the route(s) of exposure and the circumstances under which the exposure occurred. - 2.
 Identification and documentation of the source individual are done unless identification is unfeasible or prohibited by state or local law. - 3.
-The source individual's blood is tested as soon as possible and after consent is obtained to determine HBV and HIV infectivity.
+The source individual's blood is tested as soon as possible and after obtaining consent to determine HBV and HIV infectivity.
 If consent is not obtained, documentation that legally required consent could not be obtained is needed.
 When the source individual's consent is not required by law, the source individual's blood, if available, is tested and the results documented. - 4.
 When the source individual is already known to be infected with HBV or HIV, testing for the source individual's known HBV or HIV status is not repeated. - 5.
 Results of the source individual's testing are made available to the exposed student, and the student is informed of applicable laws and regulations concerning disclosure of the identity and infectious status of the source individual. - 6.
-The exposed student's blood is collected as soon as feasible and tested after consent is obtained.
-If the student consents to baseline blood collection, but does not give consent at that time for HIV serologic testing, the sample is preserved for at least 90 days.
+The exposed student's blood is collected as soon as feasible and tested after obtaining consent.
+If the student consents to baseline blood collection but does not give consent at that time for HIV serologic testing, the sample is preserved for at least 90 days.
 If, within 90 days of the exposure incident, the student elects to have the baseline sample tested, the testing is done as soon as feasible. - 7.
-High-risk exposures involve patient's blood or body fluids introduced through intact skin or splashed onto mucous membranes or broken or abraded skin of the student.
-Any student sustaining a high-risk exposure notifies his/her supervisor immediately.
-Emergency counseling and treatment are available at University Medical Center.
+High-risk exposures involve the patient's blood or body fluids introduced through intact skin, splashed onto mucous membranes, or broken or abraded skin.
+Any student sustaining a high-risk exposure notifies their supervisor immediately.
+Emergency counseling and treatment are available at the University Medical Center.
 High-risk exposures from patients known to be HIV-positive or patients at risk of being HIV-positive are handled as emergencies.
-Medication (e.g., AZT) must be started within 4 hours of the exposure to effectively prevent HIV infection. - 8.
+Medication (e.g., AZT) must be started within 4 hours of the exposure to prevent HIV infection effectively. - 8.
 Follow-up of the exposed student, including antibody or antigen testing, counseling, illness reporting, and safe and effective post-exposure prophylaxis, is conducted according to standard recommendations for medical practice.

-For each evaluation under this section, the student will receive a copy of the evaluating physician's written opinion via mail within 15 working days after the evaluation is completed.
+For each evaluation under this section, the student will receive a copy of the evaluating physician's written opinion via mail within 15 working days after completing the evaluation.
 The written opinion will be limited to the following information:

 - 1. The physician's recommended limitations on the student's ability to receive Hepatitis B vaccination and/or HIV prophylaxis. - 2.
-A statement that the student has been informed of the results of the medical evaluation and that the student has been told about any medical conditions resulting from exposure to blood or other potentially infectious materials that require further evaluation or treatment. - 3.
+A statement that the student has been informed of the medical evaluation results and has been told about any medical conditions resulting from exposure to blood or other potentially infectious materials that require further evaluation or treatment. - 3.
 Specific findings or diagnoses that relate to the student's ability to receive HBV vaccination and/or HIV prophylaxis.
 Any other findings and diagnoses remain confidential and are not included in the written report.